Mary MacSwiney: Renewed support of the IRA and violent action

 In 1936 the IRA killed 72-year-old retired British vice-admiral Boyle Somerville and an alleged informer John Egan.
 De Valera unambiguously condemned the killings but MacSwiney equivocated, stating "that if any man was shot by the IRA, he was shot for being a spy".
 The entire incident pushed MacSwiney into pulling what little support she had been giving to Fianna Fáil and into backing violent militant republicanism.
-When newly elected IRA Chief-of-Staff Seán Russell reached out to republican former members of the 2nd Dáil to help legitimise his position, MacSwineyed responded and supported him.
+When newly elected IRA Chief-of-Staff Seán Russell reached out to republican former members of the 2nd Dáil to help legitimise his position, MacSwiney responded and supported him.
 In December 1938 MacSwiney and six others signed over what supposed they had as the "remaining legitimate government of Ireland" to the IRA Army Council.
 Russell would use this new found authority to "declare war" on England and begin the "S-Plan", a bombing campaign of Northern Ireland and England carried out by the IRA as World War II began.

 MacSwiney suffered a heart attack in 1939, which would ultimately contribute towards her death on 8 March 1942 aged 69.
 De Valera offered to attend, but her sister Annie blankly refused.
+One contemporary of Mary MacSwiney was the committed supporter of Cumann na mBan Maire Comerford who commented on her friend: "She was one of the finest people I ever knew, straight, incorruptible, kind and just, very brave, soft when it was right to be soft, clear-headed and intelligent."

+Legacy

+In the mid-2000s, the Blackpool overpass on Dublin Street (N20) in Cork was officially designated as the "Máire MacSwiney Bridge", but the name was not marked until July 2025, when Cork City Council installed a bilingual commemorative sign reading "Droichead Máire Nic Suibhne / Máire MacSwiney Bridge" on the eastern side of the overpass.